amasotti/React_playground/README.md

     + `Button.js`
     + `Tasks.js` for the array
     + `TaskView.js` for the single task
+    + `AddTask.js`

     The nice thing about these components is that, we can reuse them as often we wish to, optionally changing params or css.

-All those files (components) will be imported in the main file `App.js`
+All those files (components) will be imported in the main file `App.js`, where we correspondent functions for the each components were created.

 Icons for the `delete` functions were inported with:

         cd MY_APP
         npm i react-icons

+At this point the Front-end interface is completed and we could already build it.
+In the second part of the tutorial a back-end JSON server was implemented.
+You can download the json-server with npm:

+        npm i -g json-server

+then add it to `package.json` specifying params such as port and name:

+        "server": "json-server --watch taskdb.json --port 5500"

+and then let it run with npm:

+        npm run server

 ### New for me

 **The arrow operator**:

 In JS (ES 6) the arrow operator (=>) skips the keywords function and return as well as parenthesis.
 The basic syntax is `Identifier` => `Expression`.